 Once the business has passed their self-assessment, they will be fully accredited to The Motor Ombudsman, and will receive a Welcome Pack which contains their Certificate of Accreditation and promotional items to advise consumers of their commitment to the Code.

-There have not been any new admissions to the code but, there is one application in process.
+There have not been any new admissions to the Code but one member, Mitsubishi left during the year.

 Existing accredited business inspections/audit